dennisinteractive/signage_pingdom/README.md

-# signage_pingdom
+# Signage Pingdom
-Pingdom integration for the Signage module
+Pingdom integration to the Signage module